whiskyechobravo/kerkoapp/README.md

 * `KERKO_ZOTERO_LIBRARY_TYPE`: The type of library to get data from, either `'user'` for your personal library, or `'group'` for a group library.

-The environment variables below are required to run KerkoApp in Docker using the base Gunicorn image, and have no default values:
+The environment variable below is required to run KerkoApp with the provided Docker image, and has no default value:

-* `MODULE_NAME`: Specifies the base module to derive which application module to initiate Gunicorn with.
-Normally set to `kerkoapp`, which causes the base Gunicorn docker image to set `APP_MODULE` to `kerkoapp:app`.
+* `MODULE_NAME`: Specifies the Python module to be imported by Gunicorn.
+  Normally set to `kerkoapp`, which causes Gunicorn to run with `APP_MODULE` set to `kerkoapp:app`.

 The following environment variables are supported by KerkoApp and may be added to your `.env` file if you wish to override their default values: